Freedom Lane: Constitutional Boulevard

 “It is a beautiful specimen, though.
 I’ve never seen such a beautiful cannabis in my life!”

-“What are they saying,” Lee said with his folded hands still over his mouth.
+“What are they saying?”
+Lee asked with his folded hands still over his mouth.

 “Hard to say,” Harold said.
 “I couldn’t hear the name of the plant.
-If I had to bet, I would bet that Rose’s plant is going to be disqualified.”
+If I had to bet, I would guess that Rose’s plant is going to be disqualified.”

 “Disqualified?”
 Lee asked.
 “Why?”

 “I don’t know,” Harold said.
-“Didn’t catch the whole thing.”
+“Didn’t catch the whole thing.
+Sounds like it may not be legal for this contest.”

 Rose jumped with her hands by her mouth.
 Helen gave her a big hug as the judges whisked her plant away.
 Rose ran after them, saying something.
 Helen walked over to Harold and Lee.